Climate-based bean planting guide for The Pas, Manitoba

 Typical days to maturity 50–65

-Gardeners usually sow outdoors around May 24.
+Beans are usually sown directly outdoors around May 31, with a typical local planting window of May 24 to June 7.
 Most varieties need about 50–65 days to reach maturity.

 Beans are usually workable in The Pas with normal timing and reasonable variety choice.
 This is a good fit, but it still rewards gardeners who stay close to the local season.

-Compared with many Manitoba locations, The Pas usually has a cooler seasonal runway for bean.
-That makes local site warmth more important than it would be where the seasonal margin is wider.
+Compared with many Manitoba locations, The Pas usually has a cooler seasonal runway for beans.

 Best local strategy: Use the normal sowing window and focus on steady growth so the crop keeps its seasonal buffer.